-If you are entitled to vote to accept or reject the plan, vote on the enclosed ballot and return the ballot per the instructions on the ballot to Bond Law Office, PO Box 1893, Fayetteville, AR 72702.
+If you are entitled to vote to accept or reject the plan, vote on the enclosed ballot and return the ballot in the enclosed envelope to [insert address].
 See section IV.A. below for a discussion of voting eligibility requirements.